MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 # Client credential flows

-## Availability by platform
+## Supported platforms

-MSAL is a multi-framework library.
-Confidential Client flows are not available on mobile and client-facing platforms (e.g., UWP, Xamarin.iOS, and Xamarin.Android) since there is no secure way of deploying a secret with an application.
+While MSAL.NET is a multi-framework library, Confidential Client flows are not available on mobile and client-facing platforms (e.g., UWP, Xamarin.iOS, and Xamarin.Android) since there is no secure way of deploying a secret with an application.

-## Using client credentials
+## Supported client credentials

 MSAL.NET supports two types of client credentials, which must be registered in the Microsoft Entra portal: